 We work with Cartridge World to recycle printer cartridges.
 Drop in your used printer cartridges and we send them on to be refilled and reused.
 Any obsolete or broken cartridges are recycled.

-We collect glass bottles which can be re-used: Green Man, Emersons and Speights/ABC swappa-crate.
+We collect refillable glass bottles which can be washed and reused: Green Man, Emersons and Speights/ABC swappa-crate.
 Keep them separate when you drop off your recycling, and we’ll make sure they go round again.